ibm-cloud-docs/speech-to-text/language-models.md

 -   `ready` indicates that the model contains valid data and is ready to be trained.
 If the model contains a mix of valid and invalid resources, training of the model fails unless you set the `strict` query parameter to `false`.
 For more information, see [Training failures](/docs/speech-to-text?topic=speech-to-text-languageCreate#failedTraining-language).
 -   `training` indicates that the model is being trained on data.
 -   `available` indicates that the model is trained and ready to use with a recognition request.
--   `upgrading` indicates that the model is being upgraded.
+-   `upgrading` indicates that the model is being upgraded. *Upgrading applies only to previous-generation models.*
 -   `failed` indicates that training of the model failed.
 Examine the words in the model's words resource to determine the errors that prevented the model from being trained.

 Additionally, the output includes a `progress` field that indicates the current progress of the custom model's training.
 If you used the `POST /v1/customizations/{customization_id}/train` method to start training the model, this field indicates the current progress of that request as a percentage complete.
 At this time, the value of the field is `100` if the status is `available`; otherwise, it is `0`.